 The countywide household forecast uses a headship rate method to project household counts.
 It assumes that the number of households is equal to the number of people who head those household.
 Headship rates rely on countywide householder age estimates from the Decennial Census.
 The rates are calculated by dividing the number of householders in an age cohort by the household population in the same cohort for each 10-year age cohort for the adult population aged 15 and older.
 The household projections hold the headship rate constant across the forecast period, with the change in the number of households attributed to population growth and changes in the age structure of the population.
-The average headship rate per age cohort from 2000 to 2014 was applied to population projections by age cohort to calculate the number of households for each age cohort.
+The average headship rate per age cohort for each age cohort.
 These household counts were then summed across adult age cohorts to obtain total projected households for each five-year forecast interval.

 The countywide employment forecast uses a shift-share analysis of major industries.
-Due to the limitations of the data required, the analysis results are modified by MWCOG "adjustment factors" that account for self-employment and military employment, in addition to wage and salary employment that is excluded from the primary employment datasets used by the shift-share method.
+Due to the limitations of the data required, the analysis results are modified by MWCOG "adjustment factors"1 that account for self-employment and military employment, in addition to wage and salary employment that is excluded from the primary employment datasets used by the shift-share method.
 Shift-share analysis is meant to indicate which employment industries are most competitive in an area, by calculating expected local industry job growth based on past growth in the industry at a broader geographic level.
 The method was developed in the 1960s and assumes that a local industry's growth is affected by local trends as well as by national dynamics.
 The method is widely used for employment industry projections, including by the Montgomery Business Development Corporation for its Target Market Assessment (2015) study.